-- 1. Only the secure fax line (330-430-7857) should be used for faxing communicable disease reports.

-- 2. One of the following individuals will process faxed communicable disease reports:

-- a.
-Director of Nursing

-- b.
-Nursing Supervisor

-- c.
-Communicable Disease Nurse
+- 1. Only the secure fax line (330-430-7857) should be used for faxing communicable disease reports. - 2.
+One of the following individuals will process faxed infectious disease reports (these reports are now sent through an encrypted process): - a.
+Clinical Receptionist - b.
+Office Manager - c.
+Director of Nursing - d.
+Nursing Supervisor - e.
+Communicable Disease Nurse - f.
+Epidemiologist - 3.
+Faxes/encrypted e-mails are reviewed for page completeness and infectious disease being reported by the individual processing the report. - a.

-- d.
-Epidemiologist

-- 3. Faxes are reviewed for page completeness and disease being reported

-- a.
 If class A reportable condition, the report will be handled by the communicable disease nurse (or supervisor) immediately (these reports should come through as a verbal report first and then a faxed report of the details.
-See above 1.d-f for information needed. - b.
-If class B or C, the report will be placed either on the chair of the communicable disease nurse or in his/her mailbox slot. - c.
+See Verbal Report a-f above for information needed).
+These reports are called to ODH reporting line within 1 hour of receipt. - b.
+If class B or C, the report will be placed either on the chair of the communicable disease nurse or in his/her mailbox slot or uploaded in the secure drive of the person responsible for the followup (DIS team, HIV team, etc.). - c.
 The Ohio Department of Health Infectious Disease Control Manual (IDCM) is used to guide the case investigation. - 4.
 Faxes received over the weekend will be processed the first morning staff returns to the office.
-Class A communicable disease reports are reported immediately to a live person if this occurs on the weekend, the emergency after hours call number is used.
+Class A communicable disease reports are reported immediately to a live person if this occurs on the weekend, follow the process for reporting a Class A infectious disease to ODH.